 If you’ve been in Munich for a few days, you’ve likely mastered the S-bahn and U-bahn local train system.
-The ZOB is one stop west of the central train station.
+The ZOB is one stop west of the central train station, the Hauptbahnhof.

 Exit at Hackerbrücke and walk over to the ZOB.
 You won’t be the only one.
-Follow the trail of others with suitcases heading for the modern glass building north of the tracks.
+Follow the trail of others with suitcases heading for the modern steel and glass building north of the tracks.

 The ZOB has some food and shopping options and a brightly lit indoor waiting area.
 Check the board for your terminal number.
 The board will update once your bus has arrived and is ready for loading.

-Tip: purchase tickets online prior to travel.
+Pro Tip: Purchase tickets online prior to travel.
 A handful of companies have ticket offices at the ZOB but most do not.
 Deutsche Bahn has ticket offices at the central train station, but not at the ZOB.

 My DB IC bus arrived on time, and I had zero problems with check-in.
 Make sure the name on your photo ID matches the name on your ticket, and you won’t have any problems either.

 The Bus Experience: Was it Comfortable?